Is your memory disappearing faster and faster each day? Have you noticed brain fog, that fuzzy can't concentrate feeling?

 There is a vast difference between a Digital Obsession—which leads to Digital Dementia—and an addiction.
 For each, the symptoms are handled differently.
 An obsession -and dementia can be tapered by being mindful and aware, while an addiction is all-consuming and won’t stop without professional intervention.

-Dr. Young recommends a Digital Diet to promote balance with technology,
+Dr. Young recommends a simple Digital Diet to promote balance with technology,

 "I think it’s just raising awareness and making a habit out of not checking or using technology throughout the day or for long periods of time."